BEING TOO NICE – High Cost (#2)

 GIVER or TAKER??

 In their book “The Givers & Takers“, the authors Evatt & Feld point out that – ironically – Takers are more ‘desirable’, in spite of & because of being less available, less forthcoming & less sensitive.
 When they do give – it’s more reluctantly, sporadically & for calculated reasons.
 They’re the ones who lean back instead of forward in their chair when having a conversation, who seem not to need anything, who have an air of mystery.
-Yet, they’re considered more sexually & socially attractive, while Easy/Soft is considered uninteresting!
+Yet, they’re considered more sexually & socially attractive, while Easy/Soft is considered uninteresting & un-sexy!

-The authors believe these are the Introverts of the world, while the Givers are the Extrovert.
+The authors believe these are the Introverts of the world, while the Givers are the Extroverts.
 There may be some validity in that, because Introverts don’t need or want as much contact & interaction with others.
-But it’s not the whole story.

 Introversion is an inborn characteristic & is not a sign of emotional damage.

-On the other hand, dyed-in-the-wool Takers are more likely to be trying to compensate for childhood damage – withholding, arrogant, insecure & narcissistic – hiding behind silence, while feeding off of others who chase them.
+On the other hand, dyed-in-the-wool Takers are more likely to be trying to compensate for childhood damage – withholding, arrogant, insecure & narcissistic – hiding behind silence, while feeding off of the others who chase them.

 Now, if you are the co-dependent Giver type, unavailables are like catnip to you – BUT you don’t want to be one of them!
 You’re too driven to give, sacrifice, be needed, rescue & fix – to be aloof.
 HOWEVER – if you are indeed an extrovert/ connector type by nature, you really do have a good heart, so it’s imperative you learn to moderate how much you give & to whom – if you want mental health & true safety.
-(Healthy Helping).

 Not the Real you?
 Angry-niceness is a damage-trait, like all other character defects.
-The big mistake many of us make is to think these patterns represent our real personality, murmuring: “Well, that’s just who I am, I can’t help it.”
+The big mistake many of us make is to think these patterns represent our real personality, murmurin g: “Well, that’s just who I am, I can’t help it.”
 Actually, it’s a manifestation of the False Self, rather than written in stone.
 So the good news is that it can slowly be changed, or at least greatly modified.

-NEXT: INTERNAL negatives
+NEXT: INTERNAL High Cost, #1

 Co-Dependent Anger-Niceness (Part 1)